gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Seneca is not asking you to become selfish.
-He is asking you to treat your time with at least the care you give to your money — to notice when it is being taken, to choose deliberately what you give it to, to not hand it over by default.
+He is asking you to treat your time with at least the care you give to your money, to notice when it is being taken, to choose deliberately what you give it to, to not hand it over by default.